Are you ready to get your kitchen sparkling clean?

 Remove all crumbs from the microwave.

-Add 1 cup white distilled vinegar and 1 cup of water to a microwave-safe bowl.
+Add 1 cup of white distilled vinegar and 1 cup of water to a microwave-safe bowl.
 Microwave that mixture for five minutes.
 Wait another five minutes before removing the bowl.
 (Be careful when you do, it will be hot!)

 Clean Your Coffee Maker